Ricardo Rodriguez (footballer): 2014–15 season

 Rodriguez taking a free-kick for Wolfsburg.

 He scored his first ever goal in European football for Wolfsburg on 18 September 2014, netting directly from a free-kick after having previously scored an own-goal in a 4–1 defeat to English side Everton.
 Three days later, Rodriguez scored twice more for Wolfsburg, once from the penalty spot and a volley from a Kevin De Bruyne corner, as Wolfsburg defeated Bayer Leverkusen 4–1.
 He scored his third league goal of the season against Werder Bremen on 27 September, converting a De Bruyne cross to put Wolfsburg up 1–0 in an eventual 2–1 victory.

 In October 2014, Rodriguez was ruled out for a number of weeks with a troubled patella tendon and thigh.
 On 31 October, his agent, Roger Wittman, confirmed that Rodriguez and Wolfsburg had opened contract talks to extend his current deal beyond 2016.
 Rodriguez scored twice in Wolfsburg's 3–0 win away to Lille on 11 December, a result which advanced his side into the Europa League knockout stage instead of their opponents.
 In January 2015, he signed a new contract up to June 2019.
 He scored the only goal of the game from the penalty spot on 7 April, as Wolfsburg defeated SC Freiburg to reach the semi-finals of the DFB-Pokal, also making a goalline clearance later on.
 In the final on 30 May, he played the full 90 minutes as Wolfsburg won their first cup, defeating Borussia Dortmund 3–1.

 2015–16 season

 Rodriguez played the full 90 minutes of Wolfsburg's victory over Bayern Munich in the 2015 DFL-Supercup on 1 August, scoring their first attempt in the penalty shootout after a 1–1 draw.

 On 28 August 2015, he managed to score his first goal of the season against from the spot.
-He also assisted Tim Klose's goal later in that match as Wolfsburg beat Schalke 3–0.
+He also assisted Timm Klose's goal later in that match as Wolfsburg beat Schalke 3–0.
 He scored another penalty in a 2–1 loss against Borussia Dortmund on 5 December.

 On 6 April 2016, as Wolfsburg hosted Real Madrid in the first leg of the quarter-finals of the 2015–16 UEFA Champions League, Rodriguez scored a penalty to open a surprise 2–0 victory.
 By sending Keylor Navas the wrong way, he was the first player to score against Real's goalkeeper in the tournament for 738 minutes.